 How the Process Works

-The 7-Month Third Draft Online course involves developing, re-writing and editing around twelve Sections, of approx. 1500 words.
+The 7-Month Third Online course involves developing, re-writing and editing around twelve Sections, of approx. 1500 words.
 A Section is loosely equated to one chapter.
 If your seven months run over the Xmas/January period when we have a month break, another month will be added.